MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/ready.md

 ms.subservice: ready
 ---

-# Azure Landing Zone review for 'Enterprise Scale Analytics and AI'
+# Azure Landing Zone review for 'data management and analytics'

 The Enterprise Scale Analytics and AI construction set builds upon Enterprise Landing Zones for ease of deployment and governance.
 The principle purpose of the Enterprise Landing Zones is to ensure that when an application or workload lands on Azure, the required "plumbing" is already in place, providing greater agility and compliance with enterprise security and governance requirements.
 This needs to be in-place before deploying your first data management and analytics landing zones.

-## 'Enterprise Scale Analytics and AI' evaluation
+## 'data management and analytics' evaluation

 Often Enterprises seek clarity or prescriptive guidance before starting to carve out the technical details for a specific use case, project or an End-to-End Data Analytics & AI platform.
 This can be a stumbling block as how to ensure that all the strategic principles not only in the scope of current use case but also required for the formulation of the overall Data Strategy are considered.